Vivet-Software/Vivet.AI/README.md

 // Shoudl we explain that it can be done in request or show it in code?
 Example Here maybe? e.g. for requests that supports Plugins, do like this:
 // THen link here: [Semantic Kernel Plugins (C#)](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-csharp)

+// BUG: Finish Plugins section in readme
+// BUG: Also check if config override should have a deeper explanation.